- How do I get to the Student-Run Health Clinic?

 No. Because of the unique educational aspect of our clinic, visits can take a bit longer than usual, and we try to accommodate as many patients as possible.
 For these reasons, we only address one complaint per patient.

 Yes.
 Depending on staffing, we can often accommodate 16–24 patients on any given day, and sometimes there are more people waiting who cannot be seen.
-When this happens, we refer those patients to other clinics or weekday walk-in hours at the Free Medical Clinic of Greater Cleveland.
+When this happens, we refer those patients to other clinics or weekday walk-in hours at Circle Health Services (formerly known as The Free Medical Clinic of Greater Cleveland).

-Please contact our clinical coordinators with any further questions about becoming a patient at the Student-Run Free Clinic by emailing email@example.com.
+Please contact our clinical coordinators with any further questions about becoming a patient at the Student-Run Health Clinic by emailing firstname.lastname@example.org.